BalliAsghar/keep-GitHub-Streak/README.md

-Added a new property to the Model class.This commit
+I just pushed a commit to the master branch of my project.